jeffreykegler/hoonlint/misc/whitespace.md

 For each row,
-the tall runes and their runechildren on the initial rune's line, taken in lexical order and recursively, are siloed.
+the tall runes and their runechildren on the initial rune's line, taken in lexical order and recursively, are slotted.

+Unless it is a 1-ary rune,
-A runechild that itself is a tall rune expression is never a silo element -- instead it is broken out into its rune and runechildren, and these become silo elements in that row.
+a tall rune expression is never a silo element.
+Hoons statements of arity greater than 1 must be broken out into its statement rune and its runechildren, before being slotted.
-A row may contain multiple lines, but runes and runechildren not on the first line of the row are not added as silo elements, and therefore are not used in determining inter-line alignment.
+A row may contain multiple lines, but runes and runechildren not on the first line of the row are not slotted and therefore are not used in determining inter-line alignment.

-This implies that
+This implies that, in the first line of a row

-* Every row-initial rune is in silo 0,
+* Every row-initial rune is in slot 0,

-* Every tall rune is a separate silo element.
+* Every statement rune is in its own slot.

-* Every runechild of a tall rune is a separate silo element, unless it is itself a tall rune expression.
+* Every runechild of a tall rune is in its own slot, unless that runechild is itself a tall rune expression.

+Further,

 * For chained inter-line alignment, the row and silo grid may be "ragged", so that some